 Science research alone can’t always improve people’s health.
-Social, historical, ethical and cultural factors also shape how people experience healthcare.
+Social, historical, ethical and cultural factors also shape how people experience health.

 We encourage collaboration and the sharing of ideas.
 By working together, humanities and social science researchers, healthcare professionals and scientists can find new ways to think about health and overcome challenges.

 See a list of our funding schemes that support humanities and social science research.

 We work in many ways to support careers in research.
 For example, we promote good research practice, work towards a more diverse research culture and provide flexible career opportunities.

 Find out more about how we support research careers.

 Get the latest news about Wellcome and the work we fund in a monthly email.